2nd State Duma: Attempted impeachment of Boris Yeltsin

-The procedure of impeachment of Boris Yeltsin was initiated in May 1999 on the basis of five charges: the collapse of the Soviet Union; 1993 constitutional crisis; the outbreak of War in Chechnya; weakening the country's defense and genocide of the Russian people.
+The procedure of impeachment of Boris Yeltsin was initiated in May 1999 on the basis of five charges: the collapse of the Soviet Union; 1993 constitutional crisis; the outbreak of War in Chechnya; weakening the country's defense.

 Was formed a special Commission under the leadership of Vadim Filimonov.

 On May 15, 1999, the vote to impeach Yeltsin was held, but none of the accusations received the necessary 300 votes.

 Committees

-In the State Duma of the 2nd convocation operated 27 Committees.
+28 Committees operated in the State Duma of the 2nd convocation.